ismail484/catalog-app/README.md

 Required Libraries and Dependencies

-it just needs ,Postgres SQL DB and pyton 2.7v or higher to run the application How to Run Project
+-it just needs ,Postgres SQL DB and pyton 2.7v or higher to run the application

+How to Run Project

-Download the project files:
+- Download the project files:

-newsdata.sql.tar.gz
+. newsdata.sql.tar.gz
-views.sql
+. views.sql
-analysis.py
+. analysis.py
+.
 Unzip newsdata.sql.tar.gz by typing: tar xf newsdata.sql.tar -C /destination

 Check if I have already imported my newsdata.sql by typing (psql=> /list), if exists then escape step4 .